alaTest Sites

-alaTest has collected and analyzed 21 reviews of Microsoft Xbox Series S 1TB (2020).
-The average rating for this product is 4.1/5, compared to an average rating of 4.1/5 for other Game Consoles for all reviews.
-Reviewers are impressed by the reliability and portability.
-The usability and design also get good views.
-Many are negative about the size.
+alaTest has collected and analyzed 20 reviews of Microsoft Xbox Series S 1TB (2020).
+The average rating for this product is 4.1/5, compared to an average rating of 4.2/5 for other Game Consoles for all reviews.
+Views about the reliability and portability are generally positive.
+The usability and design are also appreciated, whereas some have doubts about the size.

 price, design, usability, portability, reliability